openjournals/inara/example/paper.md

 # Internal references

-Markdown has no default mechanism to handle document internal references, often called "cross-references".
-This conflicts with goal of [Open Journals] is to provide authors with a seamless and pleasant writing experience.
-This includes convenient cross-reference generation, which is why a limited set of LaTeX commands are supported.
-In a nutshell, elements that were marked with `\label` and can be referenced with `\ref` and `\autoref`.
+The goal of Open Journals is to provide authors with a seamless and pleasant writing experience.
+Since Markdown has no default mechanism to handle document internal references, known as “cross-references”, Open Journals supports a limited set of LaTex commands.
+In brief, elements that were marked with `\label` and can be referenced with `\ref` and `\autoref`.

 [Open Journals]: https://theoj.org